-The PSI Core Competency Framework can be viewed here.
-Students should be exposed to a sufficient range of activities to enable them to develop the competencies within Domains 1,2 and 3.
+The PSI Core Competency Framework competencies can be viewed here.
+Students should be exposed to a sufficient range of activities to enable them to develop these required competencies within Domains 1, 2 and 3.

 A training plan will enable you and your student to plan a sufficient range of activities.
 You can see a sample training plan here.